EthanDM/aico/README.md

 #### Model Configuration

-By default, AICO uses the GPT-4o-mini model for better performance and lower resource usage.
+AICO uses GPT-4o-mini by default for better performance and lower resource usage.
 You can:

-- Use the full GPT-4o model for a single commit: `aico -f` or `aico --full`
+- Use the full GPT-4o model for a single commit: `aico -f`
 - Set GPT-4o as your default: `aico --set-default-model gpt-4o`
-- Set GPT-4o-mini as your default: `aico --set-default-model gpt-4o-mini`
+- Keep using GPT-4o-mini (default): `aico --set-default-model gpt-4o-mini`

+For large diffs (>30K characters), AICO will prompt you to:

+- Continue with GPT-4o (better quality, slightly higher cost)
+- Switch to GPT-4o-mini (faster, cheaper)
+- Cancel and break into smaller commits

 The configuration file supports the following options: